JawherBenjeddou/Matrix-Engine/README.md

 ***

 ## The Plan
-The plan for Matrix Engine is: to create a powerful 2D/3D engine, but also to serve as an education tool for teaching game engine design and architecture and also game dev,I'm interested in learning how to create a game engine because I believe that gaining this level of expertise will not only empower me to develop my own custom game engines but also enhance my proficiency in using existing game engines .
+The plan for Matrix Engine is: to create a powerful 2D/3D engine, but also to serve as an education tool for teaching myself game engine design and architecture and also game dev,I'm interested in learning how to create a game engine because I believe that gaining this level of expertise will not only empower me to develop my own custom game engines but also enhance my proficiency in using existing game engines .
+"Innovation doesn't thrive by avoiding the wheel,it thrives by evolving it, turning it into something even more remarkable."
 ## Short term goals :
 - implementing batch rendering ,
 - Adding audio,